 The following items can be viewed on your Medaille360 account:

 Grades are available at the end of each semester through your Medaille360 account.

 A student must apply for graduation via the Office of the Registrar.
 A pre-graduation review, listing outstanding requirements, will be mailed to all students who file a graduation application.

-How do I take a leave of absence or withdraw from the College?
+How do I take a leave of absence or withdraw from the University?

 A student must fill out a Break of Enrollment/Withdrawal form with their advisor.